Aprajita479/Aprajita479.github.io/progress.md

 ## Day 5
+-List of things learnt
   -Types, Variables and Scoping
   -Objects and Functions
   -The DOM
   -Events and EventListeners
   -Flow Control
   -ES6
   - JQuery, React,

 - Any useful resource found
   -MDN Web Docs